Meet Your Muse

 For years now, I’ve been taking my clients and students in my book writing classes on a journey to meet their muse.
 I think of your muse as a creative aspect of yourself.

-It may seem like it comes from deep within you or it may seem to come from a place outside of you–everyone has their own experience–all valid.
+It may seem like it comes from deep within you or it may seem to come from a place outside of you; everyone has their own experience—all valid.
 Your muse may show up in all kinds of ways.
-My book writing students and clients are often surprised by the trappings of their muse.
-They have experienced their muses as:
+My book writing students and clients are often surprised by the guise under which it appears:

 - A mouse